 As much as I understand this argument it stands on very weak and shaky ground.
 Surgery, medicine, and physiotherapy all deal with people in pain, yet surgery and medicine do placebo-controlled research.
-Physios are often quick to highlight how some surgery or medication is no more effective than placebo, yet we are less keen to turn the lens onto our own interventions coming up with lame excuses instead.
+And physios are often quick to highlight how some surgery or medication is no more effective than placebo, yet are less keen to turn the critical lens onto their own interventions.

-When placebo-controlled studies are done within physiotherapy we see that a lot of what we do doesn’t appear to create any significant benefits.
-One of the most recent papers that highlighted this was a small placebo/sham trial here looking at McKenzie treatments for low back pain versus sham electrotherapy.
+When placebo-controlled studies are done within physiotherapy we see that a lot of what we do doesn’t appear to create any significant benefits when compared to shams or placebos.
+One of the most recent papers that highlighted this was a small trial here looking at McKenzie treatments for low back pain versus sham electrotherapy.

-Although this is only a small trial these results should make physios feel uncomfortable, as surely we should expect a popular and often used intervention that encourages movement and self-management to show more effect than a bloody decommissioned electrotherapy machine!
+Although this is only a small trial these results should make physios feel uncomfortable, surely we would expect a popular and often used intervention that encourages movement and self-management to show more effect than a bloody decommissioned electrotherapy machine!

 And there are other papers that also show many other physiotherapy interventions, mainly the passive ones for back, hip, knee, shoulder pain also do nothing more than doing nothing or sham interventions.
 So as the famous French philosopher Voltaire once said, is physiotherapy “amusing the patient whilst nature cures the disease”?

 Yes… sort of!